Skip Navigation

 • Plan to share progress on the multi-year plan at the annual State of the School address

-The mission of the Diversity, Equity, Inclusion, and Belonging (DEIB) Committee is to promote a culture of belonging where students, staff, and families of The Siena School feel heard, seen, supported, and valued, so that all members of the community can thrive.
+Our Diversity, Equity, Inclusion, and Belonging (DEIB) mission is to promote a culture of belonging where students, staff, and families of The Siena School feel heard, seen, supported, and valued, so that all members of the community can thrive.

 A restorative justice model is key to Siena's approach to discipline.
 At the beginning of the year, the students of each division develop a Social Contract, the final iteration of which is signed by all.
 Additionally, reflection is a key component of the restorative justice process.
 Reparations follow reflection, with a rupture and repair focus on relationships.
 When possible, other responses directly relate to the harm that was caused; for example, if a student chews gum, they clean up gum around the school.
 The goal is for the student to learn from the situation and not repeat it.
 If the same problematic behavior continues, the Discipline Committee meets to discuss the next steps.